rickmcgeer/geni-expt-engine/ansible/templates/README.txt

 http://docs.ansible.com/

 NOTE: In order to use Ansible on GEE, openssh-clients must be installed in your GEE slice image.
+Without this you will see an error like this when running Ansible:

+/bin/bash: scp: command not found

-The default image already has this installed, but other images may lack it.
+The default image already has openssh-clients installed, but other images may lack it.
 The default fabfile.py provides an easy way to install openssh-clients; see the next section.

 Some sample Ansible commands that you can use with your GEE slice: